Jasmine Marcelin: Social media and infectious disease

 Marcelin uses social media to advance the field of infectious disease as well as advocate for diversity, equity, and inclusion in medicine.
 Marcelin is the founding vice-chair of the Digital Strategy Advisory Group for IDSA and in this role she uses social media as a way to engage the community through enhancing collaborations and discussions of new findings and literature.
 In 2019, Marcelin published an article with her collaborators discussing how social media platforms can be leveraged to increase the speed and reach of research in infectious disease and antimicrobial stewardship.

 Advocacy

 Marcelin advocated for diversity, equity, and inclusion in medicine and conducts research and publishes articles to support her work.
 Marcelin reported the success and the challenges of improving diversity, equity, and inclusion within the field of infectious diseases.
 Marcelin also proposed the "Be Ethical Campaign" where she challenged leaders in healthcare to document gaps in equity in the workplace and move towards closing these gaps.
 Marcelin educates her community on the presence and impact of unconscious bias in the workplace.
 She wrote an article that explained how unconscious biases can perpetuate inequalities in healthcare and she described the various types of bias that exist in healthcare.
-Marcelin proposed ways in which the field of infectious disease could begin to mitigate the bias and the negative effects of bias in the workplace such as commitment to inclusion, diversity training and use of the implicit attitudes test, as well as individual strategies such as mindfulness and reflection.
-Marcelin has also co-authored papers on the barriers that exist for women in pediatrics.
-She focuses on using a scientific and data driven approach to work towards a more equitable work environment.
+Marcelin co-authored papers on the barriers that exist for women in pediatrics.